Share

 IN A NUTSHELL

-Attractive, warm environment for this large new pub theatre founded in 2020, fully Covid compliant (currently seating 40).
-With high ceilings, a dedicated bar and a large end on stage.
+Attractive, warm environment for this large new pub theatre founded in 2020, now with raked seating for 83 people.
+With high ceilings, a dedicated bar and a large stage area.

 LOCATION

-Just seven minutes-walk from centre of Camberwell and the nearest tube is The Oval.
+Just ten minutes-walk from centre of Camberwell and the nearest tube is The Oval.

 PRODUCTIONS